 Split each header into its own separate HTML output file.

-This option allows you to keep all headers in a single file, which is much more convenient than working with a billion separate source files, and let them grow naturally as new information is added, but still be able to get a small output page on the rendered website that contains just the content of the given header.
-Such split pages load faster on the browser, and might get better Google PageRank.
+This option allows you to keep all headers in a single source file, which is much more convenient than working with a billion separate source files, and let them grow naturally as new information is added, but still be able to get a small output page on the rendered website that contains just the content of the given header.
+Such split pages:

-For example given an input file called hello.bigb and containing:
+For example given an input file called a conversion command:would produce the following output files:

 h1 content.